GovReady/govready-q/docs/source/installation-guide/installing-govready-q-server/linux/centos/index.rst

 ============================

 This guide describes how to install the GovReady-Q server for CentOS 7 or greater from source code.
+This guide will take you through the following steps:

+1. Installing required OS packages
+2. Cloning the GovReady-Q repository
+3. Installing desired database
+4. Creating the local/environment.json file
+5. Installing GovReady-Q
+6. Starting and stopping GovReady-Q
+7. Running GovReady-Q with Gunicorn HTTP WSGI
+8. Monitoring GovReady-Q with Supervisor
+9. Using NGINX as a reverse proxy
+10. Additional options

 1. Installing required OS packages
 ----------------------------------